1994–1996 United States broadcast television realignment: NBC–Philadelphia Ownership

 In Denver, another three-station affiliation swap took place: NBC-owned KCNC-TV became CBS-owned, outgoing CBS affiliate KMGH-TV joined ABC, and outgoing ABC affiliate KUSA linked with NBC.
 KMGH was part of a group-wide deal between ABC and owner McGraw-Hill announced on October 21, 1994, with McGraw-Hill's other CBS affiliate, KERO-TV in Bakersfield, California, switching to ABC on March 1, 1996.
 Prior to finalizing their trade with Renaissance for KDVR, Fox had been rumored to acquire Tribune's KWGN-TV via a station trade.
 In Salt Lake City, KSL-TV agreed to switch from CBS to NBC.
 Because of the complexity of the NBC-CBS asset swap, the FCC granted approval in August 1995 after weeks of delays, with the Philadelphia, Miami, Denver, and Salt Lake City market affiliation switches all taking place on September 10, 1995.
+NBC achieved their goal in owning a station in Philadelphia, even though they owned the station they didn't want to own in the first place.
+This also benefited WCAU because their sister stations would continue to be their O&O in Chicago and flagships in New York and Los Angeles—but for the first time, WCAU would also be co-owned with Washington D.C., achieving another goal of NBC to own a continuous East Coast power corridor from New York to Washington.